olaviinha/EventClockerMcClockyFace/README.md

-var start_lines_only = true;                    // When 'lines' or 'both' are displayed, display lines only for start times. var events_txt = 'events.txt';                  // File containing your events in semicolon-separated format. var clock_container = '.clocker';               // Element in which to place EventClocker McClockyFace itself.
+var start_lines_only = true;                    // When 'lines' or 'both' are displayed, display lines only for start times. var events_txt = 'events.txt';                  // File containing your events in semicolon-separated format. var clock_container = '.clocker';               // Element in which to place EventClocker McClockyFace itself. var hide_past_events = true;                    // Hide event from clockface when event has ended.

 var display_descriptions = true;                // Display ongoing & upcoming events.
 var hide_wrappers_when_empty = true;            // Hide wrappers when empty.
 Wrappers may contain titles and other content.